goodidea82/SAxVCxLC/README.md

 # Remarks for developers
 ## Principles
-* Original game must remain fully playable and modable (backwards compatible with older mods)
+* Original game must remain fully playable and modable (backwards compatible with older mods) ** Do not add/removed/modify objects in the SA map area, and also not modify the VC or LC maps (only map fixes allowed).
+** All object IDs that were free in original SA game must remain free after SAxVCxLC installation.
+Do not use IDs in the range 0-20000.
 * Modifications and additions should be published as external mods.
 This helps to advertise SAxVCxLC on other websites and everybody can customize it as they want.
 We will provide a list of mods that link to SAxVCxLC on GitHub.

 ## GitHub